A Robot Vacuum Cleaner

 Besides the obvious fact that our vacuum cleaning robot can move, our vacuum cleaning robot exhibits several key differences from the trash sorting robot discussed in the previous chapter.
 First, the effects of actions depend on the current world state; if a robot is in the living room and moves to its left, it will arrive to a different location than if it had started in the office.
 Second, the actions executed by the vacuum cleaning robot have uncertain effects.
 This is rather different than the actions of the trash sorting robot, which achieved its goals deterministically, regardless of the current state (the “move object to the metal bin” action moves an object to the metal bin, regardless of the category of the object, and with 100% reliability).
 Third, because the effects of actions depend on state, achieving goals in the future will depend on the actions the robot executes now (since current actions affect future states).
 Therefore, this robot must consider how the world state evolves with the passing of time.

-Using these, we will be able to to propagate uncertainty forward in time for specific sequences of actions, and learn how to generate sample trajectories from the corresponding probability distributions.
+We will model uncertain actions using conditional probability distributions, similar to how we modeled sensor measurements in the previous chapter.
+Using these distributions, we can propagate uncertainty forward in time for specific sequences of actions and generate sample trajectories from the corresponding probability distributions.

-Planning is also more interesting for our vacuum cleaning robot.
-Instead of choosing a single action to minimize a cost for the current action, we will reason about sequences of actions that occur over time.
-To do this, we will introduce Markov Decision Processes (MDPs).
-An MDP adds the notion of reward, which will allow us to reason about optimal actions.
-We will even be able to deduce an optimal policy, i.e., a recipe for what to do in each state to maximize the aggregate reward over time.
+Instead of selecting a single action to minimize the cost of the current step, we will reason about sequences of actions over time.
+To achieve this, we will introduce Markov Decision Processes (MDPs).
+An MDP incorporates the concept of reward, allowing us to identify optimal actions.
+We will also derive an optimal policy—a strategy specifying what action to take in each state to maximize the aggregate reward over time.